 Rance is a current member of the National Strength & Conditioning Association considered the best training association in the world.
 He has earned his C.S.C.S. certification and continues to attend training clinics and seminars.

 As a certified youth sports trainer he understands the differences between adults and training young athletes 10yrs and up.
 Rance has learned the correct training methods for young athletes under 18yrs of age.
 He recognizes that young athletes are different than adults physically, mentally, emotionally, and anatomically.

 Rance is a ISSA certified sports nutritionist.
-He has learned how to apply sports nutrition and sports training to get the most out of young athletes.
-Young athletes will learn the benefits of sports nutrition and how to apply it to training, practice, and games.
+He has learned how to apply sports nutrition and sports training to get the most out of his young athletes.
+Young athletes in my sports training programs will learn the benefits of sports nutrition and how to apply it towards their training, practice, and games.

 Rance has made contacts with some of the best college coaches.
 He meets different coaches at all levels from D-1, D-2, D-3 and NAIA.
 His goal is to learn from some of the best and most respected coaches in the nation.
 Here is a photo of me with head coach of Cal softball Diane Ninemire who has over 600 wins at the D-1 college level.